Mining in Georgia (country): Mineral resources

 Georgia has more than 300 explored mineral deposits, only about half of which have been brought into production.
 For the past 100 years, the manganese ore deposits near the town of Chiatura have represented a significant source of manganese ore production.
-Chiatura ores supplied the county's Zestafoni ferroalloys plant.
+Chiatura ores supplied the county's Zestaponi ferroalloys plant.

 The Chiatura deposit's resources were estimated to be 215 Mt of manganese ore, of which about half has been depleted.
 The country has 11 explored oilfields with reportedly 28 Mt of oil resources; larger oilfields are also thought to exist.

 Georgia reportedly has more than 400 Mt of coal resources.

-The Black Sea coast in Adjaria is thought to contain large gasfields with 8.5 billion cubic meters of resources already explored and potential resources estimated to be 125 billion cubic meters.
+The Black Sea coast in Adjara is thought to contain large gas fields with 8.5 billion cubic meters of resources already explored, and potential resources estimated to be 125 billion cubic meters.

 The country also has resources of arsenic, barite, copper, diatomite, dimension stone, marble, and lead-zinc, as well as raw materials for producing cement.
 Important deposits include the Askana bentonite clay deposit in Ozurgeti, the Kisatibi diatomite deposit in the Akhaltsikhe District, the Kvaisa zinc deposit in the Java district, the Lukhumi arsenic deposit in the Ambrolauri district, and the Madneuli polymetallic (barite, copper, lead-zinc, pyrite, silver, sulfur, gold bearing quartzites) deposits in the Bolnisi region.

 Outlook

-Georgia's major revenues from minerals are expected to derive from its role as a transport route for Caspian Sea hydrocarbons.
+Georgia's major revenues from minerals are expected to derive from its role as a transport route for the Caspian Sea hydrocarbons.
 Oilfield and gasfield development could take place off the Black Sea shelf as a number of major international companies are assessing the region's production potential.
-Only two mining enterprises are operating in Georgia—the Chiatura manganese enterprise and the Madneueli polymetallic mining enterprise.
+Only two mining enterprises are operating in Georgia — the Chiatura manganese enterprise and the Madneueli polymetallic mining enterprise.
 Both had previously lacked investment resources to introduce modern technology that would enable them to produce near their potential.
 In 2005, however, a joint venture of Austrian, Georgian, and Russian bidders reportedly won the privatization tender for the manganese mining enterprise for $132 million, and Stanton Equities Corporation reportedly won a privatization bid for a gold mine at Madneuli.